 Buying commercial ovens also involves deciding on gas, electric, or dual fuel ovens as they affect operational costs and the quality of food produced.
 There are mixed opinions on whether one fuel type is better than another.
 While fan-assisted electric ovens offer more evenly distributed heat, gas ovens are less reliable in this department.
 However, gas ovens are generally more cost-efficient, and newer models come with fans for heat consistency.
 Nowadays it’s common for restaurant owners to stick with dual fuel ovens to get the cooking speed of gas ovens and the consistency of electric ones.

 Hob or no hob?

 Certain ovens offer the option of with or without hobs.
-Those with hobs let you use the burners while the oven is on while hob-less ones allow you to integrate other equipment or use the space as a countertop.
-When buying commercial ovens with hobs, think about whether there are enough hobs and whether you can place large pans on all hobs at the same time to maximize usage.
+Those with hobs let you use the burners while the oven is on.
+Hob-less ones allow you to integrate other equipment or use the space as a countertop.
+When buying commercial ovens with hobs, think about whether there are enough hobs.
+Additionally, whether you can place large pans on all hobs at the same time to maximize usage.